tigermursa/My-Dash-Client/README.md

 3. Have to work with routes and its name
 4. page 9 is empty planing to put som static thing here
 5. Have to fix the theme issue planning to add the theme data in user info
+6. streaks and book list remove from backend